hindu-comm/weblogs/manasataramgini/2016/01/2016-01-11_sulajana-kavya-das-riesenspielzeug.md

 aspects of existence.
 The great tortoise complained to the Sat-puruṣa of the violence of Nirañjana.
 Then the Sat-puruṣa cursed Nirañjana that he should never enter his Platonic sat-loka.
 While the genesis of much of the universe had proceed Nirañjana failed to make man.
-So he ate up three of the severed chelonian heads and meditated upon Sat-puruṣa asking him for a kṣetra.
+So he ateup three of the severed chelonian heads and meditated upon Sat-puruṣa asking him for a kṣetra.
 The Sat-puruṣa emanated a woman called Māyā.
 She was first unable to get her eyes of the Sat-puruṣa but gradually she